 Meghan King Edmonds Dances to 'Single Ladies' After Estranged Husband Jim Edmonds Reveals Girlfriend

-Meghan King Edmonds is shaking it as a single lady after the former Real Housewives of Orange County star's estranged husband, Jim Edmonds, revealed he was quarantining with new girlfriend Kortnie O’Connor — the woman she previously said had a threesome with her and her ex years before their split in October.
+After Meghan King Edmonds' estranged husband, Jim Edmonds, revealed he was quarantining with his new girlfriend Kortnie O'Connor — the woman Meghan previously said had a threesome with her and her ex years before their split in October — the Real Housewives of Orange County star is shaking it as a single lady.

-"Got all dressed up to go to The Quarantine Club tonight," the reality personality captioned a TikTok video posted to her Instagram Friday in which she dances around wearing nothing but a white pillow, belt and ski goggles.
-"At least there won’t be a line at the bathroom!!
-Now where’s my quaran-tini and where are my single ladies at!?"
+In a TikTok video posted to her Instagram on Friday, Meghan dances around wearing nothing but a white pillow, belt and ski goggles.
+"Got all dressed up to go to The Quarantine Club tonight," the reality personality captioned the clip.
+"At least there won't be a line at the bathroom!!
+Now where's my quaran-tini and where are my single ladies at!?"

 View this post on Instagram